ficusjs/ficusjs-app-shell/README.md

 ## Runtime for modules

 The runtime for modules is all the features made available to the modules.
+The app shell runtime is loaded by the app UI; desktop or mobile.

 It is responsible for loading the app configuration, loading modules and providing the features to the modules.

 The runtime includes the following features: